JKALanger/FlexWindIndonesia/README.md

 2628 BX Delft
 The Netherlands

 Please note that we are not programmers, so please excuse inefficient or "dirty" code and feel free to contact us in case of bugs, mistakes, or suggestions for improvement.

+IMPORTANT: Due to upload limitations, not all original input data could be uploaded here.
+Please download the missing data from the 4TU repository under the DOI 10.4121/19625385 and link https://data.4tu.nl/articles/dataset/Data_underlying_the_paper_UNDER_REVIEW_Introducing_site_selection_flexibility_to_techno-economic_onshore_wind_potential_assessments_new_method_with_application_to_Indonesia_/19625385

+The missing data are:
+- ERA5_profiles.mat
+- Onshore_Sites_v2.0.csv

 ++ Inventory of code and recommended work flow ++